Board of Directors

 The Youth-Led Board of Directors provides strategic and valued oversight over GENup.
 Our Board of Directors draws on their vast experiences in community organizing, grassroots activism, student agency/student voice, and education policy to better direct the growth and development of GENup.

-Brenna Pangelinan is a Senior at Eastlake High School in Chula Vista, CA and will be attending Brown University in the fall.
-Pangelinan is the Student Board Member on the California State Board of Education and was the Student Board Member for the Sweetwater Union High School District from 2018-2019.
-She is currently the Associated Student Body President of her school, and has been a strong advocate for social emotional learning through the founding of the Eastlake High School Mental Health Task Force.
+Brenna Pangelinan is a junior Brown University and a proud graduate of Eastlake High School in Chula Vista, California.
+Pangelinan was the Student Board Member on the California State Board of Education (2020-2021) and was the Student Board Member for the Sweetwater Union High School District from 2018-2019.
+She was the Associated Student Body President of her school, and had been a strong advocate for social emotional learning through the founding of the Eastlake High School Mental Health Task Force.
 Pangelinan has also been involved in nonprofit work as a Champions Council Member for the Nothing But Nets UN Foundation Campaign, which raises money to send insecticide treated bed nets to malaria endemic countries and advocates for federal support of programs such as the President’s Malaria Initiative and the Global Fund.
 She is also an outspoken leader and community organizer in her area and often fights for student representation, student voice, and student agency on the California State Board of Education.

 Frances Suavillo was born and raised in the Philippines, where she was first exposed to the urgency for equity in education.
 Ever since she moved to the United States in 2010, she has dedicated her academic journey to fighting for student representation and student voice.
 She became a student-leader in her community and on her school site, Carson High School.
 She was the editor-in-chief for her complex yearbook for two years in a row.
 She was the president of the California Scholarship Federation and Share the Love, a club she founded that helps the homeless in the Los Angeles area.
 She served as the sole Student Board Member for the Los Angeles Unified School District in her senior year, 2019-2020, representing over 600,000 students.
 She used her platform to speak up for students and make sure that student voice was present at the table when decisions concerning student life were being made.
 She was fortunate enough to study at Harvard University for a summer program and saw the need for socio-economic representation in prestigious universities, further fueling her passion for the fight for equity in education.
-She will be attending Stanford University in the fall.
+She is now a junior at Stanford University.

 Zachary Patterson was first elected to represent the students of San Diego Unified School District in October of 2019.
 He is the first student to ever be elected to the Board of Education, holding the title of Student Board Member.
 Zachary is currently a sophomore at University City High School in District A. Zachary has been a life-long student of San Diego Unified.
 He started his education at Curie Elementary, followed by Standley Middle School, and now University City High School.
 Zachary has always been a student leader serving in student council for three years in elementary school, followed by civic participation and leadership in middle and high school.
 Zachary’s goal is to ensure that all students feel they have the resources and support necessary to be successful students and individuals in school and beyond.
 In addition to his work on the Board of Education, Zachary is a cross-country runner who enjoys hanging out with friends.
 He participates in multiple clubs on campus including California Scholarship Federation, and Casas de Luz- a club which builds houses for impoverished families in Mexico.
 Zachary is a part of YMCA Youth and Government, and is a frequent representative of San Diego Unified to the Student Advisory Board on Education.
 He serves as the current student member of the San Diego Unified Council of PTA’s.
 Zachary hopes to attend a four year university with a major in political science.
 One day he hopes to again represent the people of San Diego as an elected official.